-Cloud storage is changing the way companies manage files, data and everyday operations.
+Cloud storage revolutionizes the way companies manage files, data and everyday operations.
 The change from traditional to cloud is happening quickly, so learn about how cloud storage works and the benefits it provides.
 The following is a comprehensive guide.

 What Is Cloud Storage?

 Cloud storage is a service that allows users to upload, store and download files using a server on the internet.
 This server is typically operated by a company that manages the entire system.
-Cloud storage removes the need for hard drive space.
+It ultimately removes the need for local hard drive space.

 A cloud storage keeps data on a remote server rather than your computer’s hard drive or onsite servers.
 The stored data can then be accessed through the internet for further use, such as downloading and sharing.
 The servers themselves are updated, repaired and managed by an outside company.

-A good example to help visualize the process of cloud storage is an island.
-Let’s say you are on the shore of a large island and you have an overflow of coconuts.
+To help visualize the cloud storage storage process, picture a large island.
+Let’s say you are on the shore and you have an overflow of coconuts.
 You want to store the coconuts on a place different than your own island – due to storage restrictions and the hassle of managing them.
-You see an island in the distance and have a canoe take some coconuts to that island.
+You see a different island in the distance and have a canoe take some coconuts to that island.
 Every time you want to use some of the coconuts from the separate island, you simply use the canoe.
-In this example, your land is your computer or hard drive, the canoe is the internet, and the island is the cloud server.
+In this example, your land is your computer or hard drive, the canoe is the internet, and the separate island is the cloud server.
 Finally, the people on the distant island managing the coconuts are the cloud storage companies.

 The Benefits of Moving to Cloud Storage